Submitting to the iOS App Store

 - Select "Certificates, Identifiers & Profiles".

 - Select "iOS, tvOS, watchOS" In the popup menu on the left.
 In the Identifiers section, click App ID and then the "+" to register a new Application ID.
-It is easiest to specify a "Wildcard App ID" of the format "com.mycompany.*", which can be used with all your apps.
-You can also create an app-specific App ID of the form: "com.mycompany.myapp" which can only be used with a single app.
+Create an app-specific App ID of the form: "com.mycompany.myapp" which can only be used with a single app.
 Regardless, the App ID must match what you have specified as the Bundle Identifier in the iOS Build Settings for your project.